 Blinded By The Light

-Bend It Like Beckham’s Gurinder Chadha makes the most charming film of 2019 by a wide stretch and manages to balance its heavy subject matter with the hopefulness of youth almost effortlessly.
+Bend It Like Beckham’s Gurinder Chadha makes the most charming comedy movie of 2019 by a wide stretch and manages to balance its heavy subject matter with the hopefulness of youth almost effortlessly.

 Portrait of a Lady on Fire